twbs/bootstrap/site/content/docs/5.1/components/modal.md

 ## Fullscreen Modal

-Another override is the option to pop up a modal that covers the user viewport, available via modifier classes that are placed on a `.modal-dialog`.
+Another override is the option to pop up a modal that covers the user viewport, available via modifier classes placed on a `.modal-dialog`.

 {{< bs-table >}}
 | Class | Availability |